swcarpentry-ja/carpentries-coc/topic_folders/instructor_training/email_templates_admin.md

 If you're interested in being part of this cohort, please try to complete the following by [ deadline ] so that we can finalize the schedule and start our meetings!

 1) Please fill out this poll [ link ] for scheduling book club meetings.
 Don't forget to adjust the timezone shown (pull down menu above the time list).
 Please choose the days and times that work for you for the entire 8 week period of our book club.
 To complete certification as a Trainer, we'll ask that you miss at most one of our 8 book club meetings.
 Since we are spread across several time zones, please be as accommodating as possible in filling out your availability.
-We will have two meeting times per week to accomodate all time zones, but you will only need to attend one of the weekly meetings.
+We will have two meeting times per week to accommodate all time zones, but you will only need to attend one of the weekly meetings.

 2) Please take a look over the process for trainer training and make sure that all of the requirements of becoming a Trainer work with your schedule and other responsibilities.
 We're excited to have you in the Trainer community, but do want to make sure that all Trainers are able to commit the time required, so that we are able to realistically determine the number of instructors we train per year.